Bacon Stuffing Recipe with Apples & Sage

 - As the bacon crisps up, you will begin to see brown bits sticking to the bottom of the pan.
 This is okay.

 - Once the bacon is finished, add in the butter, apples, raisins, salt & pepper, sage, and a very small dash of cinnamon.
 Sauté until the butter is fully melted and incorporated.

-- Add the chicken broth to the pan to deglaze.
+- Add 2 cups chicken broth to the pan to deglaze.
 Use a wooden spoon to scrape up the brown bits.
 The color will deepen and it will smell delicious!

 - Let the mixture simmer for 2-3 minutes as it thickens.

 - Place ½ of the bread in a large 13×9 baking dish.
 Pour ½ of the bacon mixture over the bread in the dish.
 Use a wooden spoon to stir until thoroughly combined.

 - Add the remaining bread to the baking dish, pour the remaining bacon mixture over the bread.
 Stir until thoroughly combined.

 - Taste the stuffing to see if anything needs to be tweaked.
 I often add a touch more salt, and sometimes a little more chicken broth depending on how “wet” the bread is.
 You want the bread to be slightly soggy because it will cook in the oven.
 If the bread appears to still be dry, add another 1/2 cup or so chicken broth.

 - Place in the oven at 350 F for 30 minutes or until the top of the stuffing is a deep golden brown.